 - You need privacy and no interruptions.
 In a hospital, hospice or residential home, make sure you will not be disturbed.
 If necessary switch off phones or bleeps.

 - Be factual but sympathetic.
 Always be empathetic however you may feel personally.
 You may feel that the person's lifestyle makes him responsible for his or her HIV, cirrhosis or lung cancer but never let it show.
 Better still, do not let yourself become judgmental.
-For as you judge others so too you will be judged and "Let he who is without sin cast the first stone".

 - Give time for the information to sink in and the opportunity to ask questions before moving on.
 Do not seem rushed.